9erson/bytebles/Videos/Pizza Calculator/Outline.md

 				- I can see the totals, including the tip I just entered in
 	- Phase 3
 		- Outline
+			- Introduce Pizza Sizes
 				- Set prices for cost of small, medium and large pizzas
+				- Use of constants
+					- Technically variables
+					- All uppercase
+					- Convention to hint to the programmer that value should not be updated
+					- In some other languages, if something is set to a constant,
+						- impossible to change
 				- Prompt customer to choose a pizza size
 				- Set sub-total based on choice
 		- Code Editor
 			- Set prices for 3 pizza sizes
 				- small, medium and large